symfony/symfony-docs/frontend/encore/dev-server.rst

 Enabling HTTPS using the Symfony Web Server
 -------------------------------------------

-If you're using the :doc:`Symfony web server </setup/symfony_server>` locally with HTTPS, you'll need to also tell the dev-server to use HTTPS.
+If you are using the :doc:`Symfony web server </setup/symfony_server>` locally with HTTPS, you will need to also tell the dev-server to use HTTPS.
 To do this, you can reuse the Symfony web server SSL certificate:

 .. code-block:: diff